 climate change adaptation and resilience.

-As a climate adaptation and resilience practitioner, Basaraba’s work has taken on a variety of functions including: translating climate science into policy for governments at the federal, state, Tribal, county, and municipal levels; developing equitable, local, and community-grounded climate adaptation and resilience solutions; supporting strategic engagement and outreach efforts using a justice lens; designing, leading, and facilitating community workshops in power with communities; developing and co-writing grant proposals; using climate science to conduct comprehensive climate vulnerability and risk assessments; and, designing, developing, and publishing a variety of visual communications tools.
+For over a decade, as a climate adaptation and resilience practitioner, Basaraba’s work has taken on a variety of functions including: translating climate science into policy for governments at the federal, state, Tribal, county, and municipal levels; developing equitable, local, and community-grounded climate adaptation and resilience solutions; supporting strategic engagement and outreach efforts using a justice lens; designing, leading, and facilitating community workshops in power with communities; developing and co-writing grant proposals; using climate science to conduct comprehensive climate vulnerability and risk assessments; and, designing, developing, and publishing a variety of visual communications tools.

 Select current and past partner/clients include: